DarkoniusXNG/friendly_fire/README.md

 List of abilities that don't work on allies:
 * Abaddon Curse of Avernus (doesn't slow them)
 * Alchemist Greevil's Greed (you don't gain gold when denying)
-* Ancient Apparition Ice Blast
+* Ancient Apparition Ice Blast (it works only when you are near them upon launch)
 * Anti-Mage Mana Break
 * Bristleback AoE Nasal Goo (with Aghanim Scepter)
 * Doom Infernal Blade